Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Introduction

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:fingerprints}, we derive the timing response of a single circular SMBHB in a convenient computational frame, obtaining the closed-form expression for the geometric fingerprint $\Upsilon_{ab}$.
 While spectral or numerical equivalents of this response have been utilized in recent studies (e.g., \cite{Schult2025, cornishsesana2013}), our derivation provides a compact time-domain analytic expression useful for geometric intuition.
 In Section~\ref{sec:otherwork}, we connect our results to recent studies on PTA anisotropy and hotspots, showing how these features arise from the superposition of single-source fingerprints.
 In Section~\ref{sec:injections}, we validate the analytic model using simulated datasets, demonstrating how the cross-correlated signature of a CW can be distinguished from uncorrelated noise or an HD-correlated GWB.
 Finally, in Section~\ref{sec:discussion}, we discuss the implications of this method for the current era of PTA detections, comparing the robustness of these geometric fingerprints against fully coherent approaches.
+A series of appendices collects the supporting calculations.
+Appendix~\ref{appendix:beam} gives the explicit antenna-pattern functions and the rotation of an arbitrary array into the computational frame.
+Appendix~\ref{app:averaged_upsilon} derives the inclination and polarization angle averaged single-source ORF.
+Appendix~\ref{sec:pulsar-terms-CW} discusses when pulsar terms aid or hinder CW analyses.
+Appendix~\ref{sec:AppC-circ} treats circular polarization in general relativity (GR).